 - six days: £124

-If your dog is not claimed and collected within this time it will be put up for adoption.
+If you don't collect your dog within this time it will be put up for adoption.

 Dog on dog attack

-We’ll look at the severity of the attack, the cost of vets bill and threat to public safety before we investigate.
+We will look at the facts surrounding the incident which includes the severity of the attack, cost of any vets bills and any threat to public safety.

 Dog on person attack